 The project has been made upon the request of spider diviners in Somié, Cameroon, with the Arachnophilia community and its founding member Tomás Saraceno.
 All material published on the web/site remains the intellectual property of the diviners and people of Somié.
 Furthermore, all funds raised through Nggàm dù will be donated to a programme of local projects as detailed on the website.

 Nggàm dù finds ways that recognise, support and share other forms of situated and embodied knowledges—both human and non-human—that sit outside hegemonic Western narratives and frameworks for understanding the world.
-Its intention is not to appropriate objects or ideas, but to offer a platform for preserving and elevating the knowledge and practices that the people of Somié have chosen to share.
+Its intention is not to appropriate objects or ideas, but to preserve and elevate the knowledge and practices that the people of Somié have chosen to share.
 Crucially: in ways that they would like it to be presented and framed.
 Our intention is, above all else, to listen; to find ways to work with acute sensitivity, guided by a sense of reciprocity and justice.

 The project stresses a consciousness and sensitivity to the violence of historic extractivist and appropriative approaches to encounters with non-European cultures.
 We advocate a radical change in praxis, enacted both through the methods and modes of interaction, a collective approach to the distribution of funds and of artistic control.
 Thus, the project ensures that any economic return is shared fully and directly with the village of Somié, for the benefit of local projects and the remuneration of work by spider diviners.